neurobagel/documentation/docs/cli.md

 To ensure that our Docker images are built in a predictable way, we use `requirements.txt` as a lock-file.
-That is, `requirements.txt` includes the entire dependency tree of our tool, with pinned versions for every dependency (see [also](https://pip.pypa.io/en/latest/topics/repeatable-installs/#repeatability))
+That is, `requirements.txt` includes the entire dependency tree of our tool, with pinned versions for every dependency (for more information, see [https://pip.pypa.io/en/latest/topics/repeatable-installs/#repeatability](https://pip.pypa.io/en/latest/topics/repeatable-installs/#repeatability)).

 ### Setting up a local development environment
 We suggest that you create a development environment